Learn with Carolyn

 to stand in the space between the known and the unknown

 While better grades are typically a direct result from my work with kids, I am more concerned with helping my students become engaged, resilient learners for the long-run.
-Building a solid educational foundation far outlasts any markings on a student’s report card.

 If my approach resonates with you and you’re looking for a guide for your child, please feel free to reach out!
 I would love to speak with you.